mdaamersohail/Front-End-Assignments/README.md

 <b>Assignment 13 - init a number... print odd multiplies of odd numbers and even multiplies of even numbers using JavaScript </b> <br>
 <b>Assignment 14 - Print the pattern using while loop or for loop, input is only a number using JavaScript </b> <br>
 <b>Assignment 15 - Use array's, filter, map and reducefunction for group of object. </b> <br>
-<b>Assignment 16 - Build a simple Calcultor only on two numbers & Simple interest Calcultor. </b> <br>
+<b>Assignment 16 - Build a simple Calcultor only on two numbers & Simple interest Calcultor. </b>
 <!-- <b>Assignment 17 - Find the Kth largest and Kth smallest number in an array Find the occurrence of an integer in the array. </b> <br> -->
 <b>Assignment 18 - Bulb switch on and off with 1 and two buttons. </b> <br>
 <b>Assignment 19 - Change background color on click of button with a color. </b> <br>